srniraula/gemini-1.5-flash-dictionary-extension/README.markdown

 # Meaning Popover Browser Extension

-A lightweight Brave/Chrome browser extension that displays the meaning of selected text on any webpage using the **Google Gemini AI model**.
+A lightweight Brave/Chrome browser extension that displays the meaning of selected text on any webpage using the **Google Gemini-2.5 Flash-Lite model**.
 Get instant definitions or explanations directly as a popover near your selection.

 ## Features